-However, there were those that questioned Paul's legitimacy.. and falsely accused him of improper behaviour and ungodly motives.
-But godly character is the hallmark of a Christian.. which caused Paul to defend himself against these accusations.
-And in these early verses, he laid out the manner and means of his ministry, and his motivation in sharing the gospel of God, with Jew and gentile alike - for His apostleship was appointed of God and not of man.
+However, there were those that questioned Paul's legitimacy and falsely accused him of improper behaviour and ungodly motives.
+But godly character is the hallmark of a Christian, and in the second chapter of 1 Thessalonians, Paul outlined his character to defend himself against these accusations.
+He laid out the manner and means of his ministry and his motivation in sharing the gospel of God, with Jew and Gentile alike - for His apostleship was appointed of God and not of man.

-He reminded them how he boldly taught the good news of Jesus Christ, and crucified, risen and ascended into glory.. despite the intense hostility his message received.. and the negativity that he received from so many.
+He reminded them how he boldly taught the good news of Jesus Christ, crucified, risen, and ascended into glory... despite the intense hostility his message received and the negativity that he personally received from so many.

-The enemy's attack on the gospel of God, take many forms.. and the shocking attack on the teachings of Paul, then as now, must be resisted and rejected.
-Paul himself wrote: our exhortation does not come from error or impurity or by way of deceit; but just as we have been approved by God, to be entrusted with the gospel - and so we speak, not as pleasing men, but God, Who examines our hearts.
+The enemy's attack on the gospel of God takes many forms and the shocking attacks on the teachings of Paul, then as now, must be resisted and rejected.
+Paul himself wrote, "our exhortation does not come from error or impurity or by way of deceit; but just as we have been approved by God, to be entrusted with the gospel - and so we speak, not as pleasing men, but God, Who examines our hearts."